High Holy Days Service Schedule

 New High Holy Day Prayer Books

 The books have arrived!
-They may be picked up in the office beginning on August 3 from 9am-3pm on Mon, Wed, Thurs & Fri.
+They may be picked up at the office between 9am-3pm on Mon, Wed, Thurs & Fri.
 There is still time to order if you haven't already.
 See the form below.

 This fall, as the Jewish time for repentance, remembrance, and forgiveness arrives, TES will begin to use a brand new machzor, the special prayer book for the high holy days, published by the Central Conference of American Rabbis (CCAR), the rabbinic arm of Reform Judaism.
 Hundreds of these new books, Mishkan HaNefesh (Sanctuary of the Soul), in a two volume set, are being purchased for our congregation's use.
 Click HERE to learn more about the books.

 Some congregants may prefer to own their own books, to bring with them to services and to keep as a year round reference in their personal or family library.
 And in Jewish tradition many people find it meaningful to dedicate a prayer book in honor or memory of a loved one.
 Consequently TES is offering two different opportunities for congregants to contribute to our new prayerful resources.
 For a donation of $36 per set, you may have a dedication label in honor or in memory of someone, affixed to the inside cover of a 2-volume set that will remain with the congregation.
 In addition, for a donation of $72 per set, congregants may purchase a 2-volume set similarly labeled for their personal use and have another set of books that remain with the congregation dedicated with similar labels.